 Introduction to Pharmacology

 This course is designed to develop an understanding of the theoretical concepts surrounding pharmacology, such as the pharmacokinetics and pharmacodynamics of drugs, and the concepts surrounding pharmacotherapy.
 It gives specific information concerning cardiopulmonary, vascular, central and peripheral nervous system, and antimicrobial drug classifications, as well as common examples in each classification.
 With each classification of drugs covered, their mode of action, their clinical effects and side effects will be emphasized.

-A minimum of a two-year health care diploma program and a sound knowledge of human anatomy and physiology and pathophysiology is strongly recommended.
+A minimum of a two-year health care diploma program and a sound knowledge of human anatomy and physiology and pathophysiology.

 After successfully completing this course, you will be able to: